 This is one of the most frequently asked questions regarding the California SR22 insurance requirement.
 The short answer is three years from the date you were granted your restricted driver’s license for a first offense — with a caveat.
 You must never let your insurance coverage lapse during the designated period.
 You may be required to maintain an SR22 certification for a longer time depending on the severity of the offense.
 For example, you might have to have an SR22 filing for a five to ten year period, if you are convicted of more than one DUI, or if you were deemed at fault in an accident that resulted in the injury or death of another party.

 If you fail to pay your insurance premiums and your insurance is canceled as a result, the CA DMV will send a letter to inform you that your drivers’ license has been revoked.
 To get your license reinstated, you will need to pay your premiums up to date, and then your insurance carrier must re-file the SR22 with the DMV.
 Once your SR22 is re-filed, you must visit a local DMV office and pay a reinstatement fee to regain your driving privileges.

 The California DMV has established the restricted licensing program for drivers who qualify.
 If your license is suspended, you may qualify to receive a restricted license.
 Qualification depends on your age, the nature of the offense, and your past driving record.
 Check with the California DMV to see if your situation qualifies you for this provisional license.

-If your driver’s license has been suspended or you have been convicted of a DUI, and you are required to maintain an SR22 certification in the state of California, discuss your specific situation with a Breathe Easy Insurance agent.
-If you have questions beyond the scope of this list of frequently asked questions for California SR22 insurance, your Breathe Easy agent will answer your questions and provide you with a free quote for SR22 coverage.
+If your driver’s license has been suspended or you have been convicted of a DUI, and you are required to maintain an SR22 certification in the state of California, discuss your specific situation with a John MacDonald Insurance agent.
+If you have questions beyond the scope of this list of frequently asked questions for California SR22 insurance, your John MacDonald Insurance agent will answer your questions and provide you with a free quote for SR22 coverage.